MozillaFoundation/mofo-style/README.md

     console.log(foo, bar); // => 1, 9
     ```
-  - **Complex**: When you access a complex type you work on a reference to its value
+  - **Complex**: When you access a complex type you work on a reference to its value.

     + `object`
     + `array`